HertzDevil/SnevenTracker/NOTES.md

 #### NCx

-- **Name:** Noise channel rebind
+- **Name:** Channel swap
 - **Target:** SN76489
-- **Description:** Rebinds Square `x` to SN76489 channel 3.
+- **Description:** Exchanges Square `x` with Square 3.
 This allows any square channel to control the pitch of the noise channel.
 Doing so will cause a pop in the audio output as it essentially tells the chip to swap two channels.
-Default is `NC3`.
+Default is `NC3`, where no swapping occurs.

 ## New features